 KariAnn may be a new author to the indie scene, but she is no stranger to great character-driven tension.
 The world-building in ‘Olivia’s Field’ is where KariAnn shines.
 She does a fabulous job creating a vivid ‘otherworld’ full of detail and life.
 Olivia is a caring and ambitious character with depth and she is nicely contracted with Varic, the stoic Faerie who acts as Olivia’s guide.

 on Barnes and Noble

 Kari Ann Ramadorai

 Kari Ann is a Seattle creativity junkie, and science enthusiast.
 Cloudy days and rainy evenings suit her, so the Pacific Northwest is now home.
-She lived near Tucson and holds a dual degree in Religious Studies and Literary Criticism.
-Her masters degree is in Early Childhood education.
-Kari Ann’s parallel paths in bringing science to early childhood communities, and she does this through school libraries.
+Kari Ann’s parallel paths in bringing science to early childhood communities and to expand fiction in our society comes to a head in the libraries.
+The language of stories is universal.
 Providing auxiliary experiences on a weekly basis and ensuring educators have media and associated materials they need to bring science and sci-art to young children.